ohnotnow/dep-sandbox/README.md

 # dep-sandbox

-`ds` is a small bash wrapper that runs the risky half of your package manager commands inside a sandbox, so a malicious install script can't rifle through your home directory, your keychain, or your environment variables.
+`ds` is a small bash wrapper that runs the install/update parts of your package manager commands inside a sandbox, so a malicious install script can't rifle through your home directory, your keychain, or your environment variables.

+It's provided 'as is' and 'seems to work for me'.
+No great security guarantees and relies on the underlying `nono` and OS sandboxing features so you're also relying on those.

 ## Why

-Supply chain attacks on npm and friends mostly do the same thing: a compromised package ships an install-time script that grabs `~/.ssh`, browser data, shell history and any API keys sitting in your environment, then posts them somewhere unpleasant.
-Package managers are adding good protections (cooldown windows, script approval, registry malware scanning), but the blunt problem remains that `npm install` runs other people's code with your full user privileges.
+Supply chain attacks on dependency/package managers do similar things: compromised package ships and then some script grabs your `~/.ssh`, browser data, shell history and any API keys it can, then posts them somewhere you'd rather they didn't.
+Package managers are adding good protections (cooldown windows, script approval, registry malware scanning), but the problem remains that you miss a npmrc (or whatever) setting and `npm install` runs other people's code on your machine.

-`ds` narrows that.
-Install-time code still runs, but inside a [nono](https://nono.sh) sandbox.
+`ds` narrows that by running things like `npm install` or `composer require` inside a [nono](https://nono.sh) sandbox with a stripped back environment and access limited to your project and the key directories the tool needs (eg, `~/.cache/uv/`).

 A note on platforms: this was built and tested on macOS, but nothing about the design is Mac-only. nono itself supports Linux, and the only macOS-specific pieces here are the keychain lookups, which nono's [credential injection](https://nono.sh/docs/cli/features/credential-injection#linux) can source from other secret stores.
-We just don't have a Linux box to test on, so a tested PR would be very welcome.
+I just don't have a Linux box to try it on, so a tested PR would be very welcome.

 ## What it does